Yemeni rebels say Saudi-led airstrike on prison killed 70

 Over 12 hours later, the internet remained down.
 The Norwegian Refugee Council decried the strike as “a blatant attack on civilian infrastructure that will also impact our aid delivery.”

-The Houthi’s Al-Masirah satellite news channel said the strike on the telecommunications building had killed and wounded people.
-It released chaotic footage of people digging through rubble for a body as gunshots could be heard.
-Aid workers assisted bloodied survivors.

-Save the Children said the airstrike in Hodeida killed at least three children playing on a soccer field.
-Satellite photos analyzed by the AP corresponded to photos shared on social media of the telecommunications building being flattened by the airstrike.

-The Saudi-led coalition battling the Houthi rebels acknowledged carrying out “accurate airstrikes to destroy the capabilities of the militia” around Hodeida’s port.
-It did not immediately acknowledge striking a telecommunication target as NetBlocks described, but instead called Hodeida a hub for piracy and Iranian arms smuggling to back the Houthis.
+The Saudi-led coalition acknowledged carrying out “accurate airstrikes to destroy the capabilities of the militia” around Hodeida’s port.
+It didn’t immediately confirm striking a telecommunications target as NetBlocks described, but instead called Hodeida a hub for piracy and Iranian arms smuggling to back the Houthis.

 Iran has denied arming the Houthis, though U.N. experts, independent analysts and Western nations point to evidence showing Tehran’s link to the weapons.